Home - Book Preview

 He walked for an hour.

-He was methodical about it, working outward from the house in a rough spiral, not rushing, giving himself time to become familiar.
-Some paths were flagstone, laid with the same precision as everything else about this property, with benches at intervals.
-A greenhouse occupied the back corner of the property.
-When he looked through the glass, he saw rows of green plantings in organized stages of growth.
+He was methodical about it, working outward from the house in a rough spiral, not rushing, giving himself time to become paths were flagstone, laid with the same precision as everything else about this property, with benches at intervals.
+A greenhouse occupied the back corner of the he looked through the glass, he saw rows of green plantings in organized stages of growth.
 A well-traveled dirt path led to an orchard of twelve trees, apple and pear, the last fruit of the season hanging heavy on the lower branches.

 More space, he thought, than most people ever lived in their entire lives, and here it was attached to one house occupied by four people and one old man.

-Keep alert.
-Pay attention.
+Keep attention.

 He got up, walked back to the house, went upstairs, washed his face, put on a clean shirt, and went down for dinner at six twenty-five.

-The dining room had a big table that could have seated twelve comfortably and tonight seated four.
-The Colonel's chair at the head of the table was empty.
-Sullivan sat at the far end, Maria and Ms. O'Toole across from each other at the middle, and Quinn was placed beside Ms. O'Toole with a table setting that had a lot of silverware.
+The dining room had a big table that could have seated twelve comfortably and tonight seated Colonel's chair at the head of the table was sat at the far end, Maria and Ms. O'Toole across from each other at the middle, and Quinn was placed beside Ms. O'Toole with a table setting that had a lot of silverware.
 A real cloth napkin lay beside it.

 He sat quietly and carefully watched the others for clues on how to behave.

-While Quinn watched carefully, Sullivan held the platter so Maria could serve herself and then served himself.
-Quinn held the platter so Ms. O'Toole could serve herself, and then she did the same for him.
+While Quinn watched carefully, Sullivan held the platter so Maria could serve herself and then served held the platter so Ms. O'Toole could serve herself, and then she did the same for him.

-Maria began talking to Ms. O'Toole about what Quinn gathered was their favorite TV program—a show about a hospital.
-The latest episode had apparently produced a development that Ms. O'Toole found fake while Maria defended it.
+Maria began talking to Ms. O'Toole about what Quinn gathered was their favorite TV program—a show about a latest episode had apparently produced a development that Ms. O'Toole found fake while Maria defended it.

 Quinn forced himself to eat slowly.